plotly/plotly.py/doc/python/shapes.md

 #### Styling Text Labels

 Use the `font` property to configure the `color`, `size`, and `family` of the label font.
-In this example, we change the label color of the first rectangle to "red", set the size of the text above the line to 20, and change the font family and set the font size on the second rectangle.
+In this example, we change the label color of the first rectangle to "DarkOrange", set the size of the text above the line to 20, and change the font family and set the font size on the second rectangle.

 ```python
 import plotly.graph_objects as go